linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 - Getting help from TDE
 - Introduction to the tech ecosystem: containerisation, Kubernetes, Argo Workflows
 - The structure of an Argo workflow; workflow concepts
+- The codebase and containers behind the Topo workflows
 - Creating and running workflows from the UI
 - Creating and running workflows from the command line
 - Monitoring your running workflows - how to view logs and get Kubernetes events
 - How the Topo workflows are structured – example using the standardising workflow
+- Other features
 - The codebase (containers) behind the Topo workflows
-- Running a real world workflow – historical imagery or raster data store workflows

 ## Workshop Pre-Requisites